Astronomy Essentials

 Observe Venus in the predawn sky

-Take advantage of Venus’s brilliance by tracking it down in daylight.
+Take advantage of Venus’ brilliance by tracking it down in daylight.
 Finding Venus in daylight in the morning sky is much easier than finding it in the evening sky.
 That’s because you can start watching it before sunrise, then follow it until after sunrise.
-Although Venus reached greatest brilliancy in September, it still ends the month of November at a very bright magnitude -4.3.
+Although Venus reaches greatest brilliancy in April, it still be very bright, at magnitude -3.9, by the time it slips away in October.

 No matter where you are on Earth, here are some general rules to follow for seeing Venus shortly after sunrise: